 To capture professional looking photos of the room you have for rent, you’ll want to have an open and clean area for the picture.
 With as much natural light as possible from a nearby window (don’t forget to open up those shades!).

 Feel free to take pictures of the kitchen, bathroom, backyard or anything else that will attract someone for renting the room.
-One time, I even took pictures of the downtown area of the city I was living in, those pictures are what got the new person’s attention.
+One time, I even took photos of the downtown area of the city I was living in, those pictures are what got the new person’s attention.

 When responding or posting an ad, it’s not a bad idea to have a personal picture of yourself too!
 Keep it fun and professional, and a face picture is probably best, maybe a picture you’d use on LinkedIn.